IAmMoltony/nonoSharp/README.md

 ## Dependencies

 The only dependency that has to be installed is the .NET SDK.
-All libraries are installed during the build phase.
+All libraries are installed during the build phase automatically.

 ## Building and Running